hanadini/My-DataScience-Portfolio/README.md

 # My-DataScience-Portfolio
 DSc.
 Studies and minor/major Projects
-This repository includes portfolio of data science projects completed by me for researching, self-taught.
+This repository includes portfolio of data science projects completed by me for researching.
 Presented in the form of iPython Notebooks, and R markdown files.

 _Note: Data used in the projects (accessed under data directory) is for demonstration purposes only._